 3 tips for incorporating great visuals into your website

 Your website’s visual elements define your organization, helping to draw visitors in and explain your nonprofit’s mission before they read a single word.
-This is why a strong visual brand matters: the first images visitors see shape their impression of your organization and can determine if they continue interacting with your content.
+This is why a strong visual brand matters: the first visuals visitors see shape their impression of your organization and can determine if they continue interacting with your content.

 However, just because a visual is bold and eye-catching doesn’t mean it’s right for your nonprofit.
 Instead, your visuals should work to create a cohesive picture of your organization that represents your values, mission, and audience.